UniFlyApp/UniFly/README.md

  ### Installation

 Find our installer on [our website](https://unifly.gg/#Download).
-If you need help or have any questions, caht to us on [our discord](https://unifly.gg/discord)
+If you need help or have any questions, chat to us on [our discord](https://unifly.gg/discord)